UPGON/cenfind/README.md

 ### Repository / Source code

-Eventually, centrack will be living on PyPI and can be installed using `pip install centrack`.
+Eventually, centrack will be living on PyPI and will be installed using `pip install centrack`.
 However, currently, this method cannot be used as centrack is not publicly available.
 Therefore, it needs to be installed from the private GitHub repository (UPGON/centrack).

-However, because the dependency spotipy cannot be downloaded via pip normally, one needs to download the whole repository and then git clone the spotipy repository under src/ next to centrack.
+Centrack relies on the private dependency spotipy, which cannot be downloaded via pip normally repository.
+Thus, follow the instructions below.

 This situation is temporary and in the near future spotipy will become a simple dependency of centrack.